Flagship InitiativeEngineering Molecular Systems

 Several non-university research institutions are working alongside six Heidelberg University faculties in the Flagship Initiative, thus facilitating and promoting interdisciplinary as well as interinstitutional cooperation.

-FI EMS projects are highly divers, interdisciplinary and can be found in many different research areas.
-Molecular Systems can be found from medicine to battery research and have gained outstanding importance.
-There is a demand for cutting edge engineering approaches for future applications.
-An inside into the molecular systems engineering activities at the Heidelberg University is given by the presented projects.
+FI EMS projects are highly diverse, interdisciplinary and can be found in many different research areas.
+Insights into molecular systems engineering activities at Heidelberg University are given by the presented projects.